kgilman/kgilman.github.io/_pages/cv.md

 Publications
 ======

 David Hong, Kyle Gilman, Laura Balzano, \& Jeffrey A. Fessler.
-HePPCAT: Probabilistic PCA for Data with Heteroscedastic Noise, 2021. arXiv preprint arXiv:2101.03468.
+HePPCAT: Probabilistic PCA for Data with Heteroscedastic Noise.
+IEEE Transactions on Signal Processing, Vol. 69, 2021.

 Kyle Gilman and Laura Balzano.
 Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD, 2021. arXiv preprint arXiv:2001.11419.